doob187/python-plexlibrary/README.rst

     python3 plexlibrary movies_trending

-Now all new libarys will automatic used the fixed language what want ;)
+Now all new libarys will automatic used the fixed language ;)